tsukasaoishi/fresh_connection/README.md

 end
 ```

-Create, Update.
-Delete queries go to the master server.
+Create, Update and Delete queries go to the master server.

 ```ruby
 article = Article.create(...)